ivmarkov/edge-executor/README.md

 - `WasmWakeup` implementation for the WASM event loop, compatible with WASM;

-- `EventLoopWakeup` implementation for native event loops like those of GLIB, the Matter C++ SDK and others.
+- `CEventLoopWakeup` implementation for native event loops like those of GLIB, the Matter C++ SDK and others.